exercism/docs/anatomy/tracks/configlet/README.md

 ## Usage

 configlet is distributed as a standalone binary.
-To integrate configlet in your track, you should add one (or both) of the fetch scripts [defined here](https://github.com/exercism/configlet/tree/master/scripts), which can then be used to download the binary for your operating system/architecture.
+Each track should have a `bin/fetch-configlet` script, and might have a `bin/fetch-configlet.ps1` script too.
+The first is a bash script, and the second is a PowerShell script.

+Running one of these scripts downloads the latest version of configlet to the `bin` directory.
+You can then use configlet by running `bin/configlet` or `bin/configlet.exe` respectively.

 ## CI